RobinPiir/PetManager/README.md

 # PetManager
 The project is a web application built with Spring Boot and Angular.
 The purpose of the application is to manage a list of pets and their details.

+The project was built on the following versions of used software: \
+Java 20 \
+Angular CLI 16 \
+Node.js v18.16.0 \
+npm 9.5.1

 Project Structure
 The project follows the standard Spring Boot and Angular project structures: